Bop It: Bop It! Beats

 In 2013, Hasbro released a game called Bop It!
 Beats which first appeared on Amazon in December 2013.
 Bop It!
-Beats has five game modes - Classic, Classic Party, DJ, DJ Party and Remix and has three difficulty levels – Rookie, Expert and Lights Only.
-It also has five actions - Bop It, Spin It, Scratch It, Reverse, Repeat and Flip It.
-In the Classic mode, there are 4 rounds and each of the two has a different set of songs that the game switches between.
+Beats has five game modes: Classic, Classic Party, DJ, DJ Party and Remix and has three difficulty levels: Rookie, Expert and Lights Only.
+It also has five actions: Bop It, Spin It, Scratch It, Reverse, Repeat and Flip It.
+In the Classic mode, there are four rounds and each of the two has a different set of songs that the game switches between.
 In the second and fourth round, there are two songs that Hasbro chose to use in the game.
 The highest score in Classic is 263 and the highest score in the DJ mode is 147 if played in the Expert level in the DJ Party mode.
 The game also has a Remix mode on which you can play any action sound effect you want on the turntable of the game.
-This particular Bop It has a glitch on which if the player reaches a 6 command pattern in the DJ Expert and Lights Only mode, the game will make the player fail.
+This particular Bop It has a glitch on which if the player reaches a six-command pattern in the DJ Expert and Lights Only mode, the game will make the player fail.
 However, this glitch does not happen in a foreign-language version like the Spanish or the French versions.

 Bop It!
 Micro Series

 The Bop It!
 Micro Series is a version of Bop It released in 2014 by Hasbro.
-It uses the three basic commands Bop It, Twist It and Pull It and it has two game modes - Solo and Pass It.
+It uses the three basic commands Bop It, Twist It and Pull It and it has two game modes: Solo and Pass It.
 The game also has three volume levels.
 The highest score in the Bop It!
 Micro is 100 and as the player scores closer to 100 the pitch of the gameplay will speed up.
-As Hasbro released it as a series of games - several character themed version of the Micro Bop It followed which include - Bop It R2D2, Bop It BB8, Bop It Groot and Bop It Minion.
+As Hasbro released it as a series of games, several character-themed versions of the Micro Bop It followed which include Bop It R2D2, Bop It BB8, Bop It Groot and Bop It Minion.
 In addition to these characters, Hasbro have released a Bop It Olaf and a Bop It Chewbacca in 2019.